ymitiku/fluxion/README.md

 ### **Calling Locally Hosted LLMs**

-You can use Fluxion to interact with locally hosted LLMs.
-Here's a basic example:
+Use Fluxion to interact with locally hosted LLMs.
+For example:

 ```python
 from fluxion.modules.llm_modules import LLMQueryModule, LLMChatModule